aosabook/500lines/contingent/chapter.rst

  ('index.rst', 'index.html'),
  ('tutorial.rst', 'tutorial.html')]

-but, since it is a real live Python object and not just a pretty picture, we can ask it interesting questions!
+Since we now have a real live Python object, and not just a figure, we can ask it interesting questions!
 For example, when Contingent is building a blog from source files, it will need to know things like “What depends on ``api.rst``?” when